gchure/phd/src/frontmatter/acknowledgements.md

 and running water.
 As someone with loving family and friends.
 As someone who is being paid to do what he loves.
 The physical, emotional, and intellectual security I have been so lucky to have comes at some level at the cost of others.

 We stand on the shoulders of giants.
-These giants are nameless and enumerable.
+These giants are faceless, nameless, and enumerable.
 For a section of this work dedicated to naming those to whom I am indebted, I want to close it with thanking all those who to me are nameless.
 To those who lived a harsher life to build a better one for people like me.